I work at Layer 6, where we deploy the latest developments in machine learning toward real-world applications.

-I'm a postdoctoral fellow at the Vector Institute for Artificial Institute, where I am finding ways to experiment on machine learning algorithms using methods from cognitive psychology.
+I was formerly a postdoctoral fellow at the Vector Institute for Artificial Intelligence, where I am finding ways to experiment on machine learning algorithms using methods from cognitive psychology.
 I am applying these methods to challenges in explainability.

 I have also worked as an associate at BEworks, where I used the scientific method and insights from behavioural economics to design experiments and inform solutions to real-world problems.
 Before that, I used to conduct research as a post-doctoral fellow at the University of Toronto and the Brain and Mind Institute at Western.